postsharp/Metalama.Documentation/content/conceptual/using/debugging-aspect-oriented-code.md

 ![](images/debug_transformed_code.png)

-As you can see you can put breakpoint on this transformed code and it will be hit, because this is the code that got compiled.
+As you can see you can put a breakpoint on this transformed code and it will be hit because this is the code that got compiled.

 ## Debugging using step-in and forceful break